ssomers/arduino_RF433_chacon/README.md

 # arduino_RF433_chacon
-Arduino sketch to decode the RF signals from a Chacon transmitter
+Arduino sketch to decode the RF signals from Chacon/DIO remote controllers as received by a Velleman RX433N ASK receiver